Colorectal cancer

 BRAF mutations

-• As well as being associated with MSI-H tumours, mutations in BRAF itself confers a poor prognosis.
+- As well as being associated with MSI-H tumours, mutations in BRAF itself confer a poor prognosis.

-Around 5% of colorectal cancer cases have an underlying inherited genetic cause.
+An estimated 5% of colorectal cancer cases have an underlying heritable monogenic cause.

 Lynch syndrome

-• One-third of MMRd colorectal cancers arise from Lynch syndrome, most commonly caused by a single constitutional (germline) pathogenic variant in one of the four genes encoding the ‘major’ MMR proteins (MLH1, PMS2, MSH2 and MSH6) or rarely in EPCAM, a gene immediately upstream of MSH2.
+- One-third of MMRd colorectal cancers are due to Lynch syndrome, most commonly caused by a single constitutional (germline) pathogenic variant in one of the four genes encoding the ‘major’ MMR proteins (MLH1, PMS2, MSH2 and MSH6) or rarely in EPCAM, a gene immediately upstream of MSH2.
 A further ‘hit’ (variant or deletion) is then required in the second allele (see Knudson two-hit hypothesis) of the same gene to confer malignant potential to a cell.
-This may be evident by ‘loss of heterozygosity’ at the locus of interest.
+Inactivation of the normal allele may be evidenced by ‘loss of heterozygosity’ at the locus of interest.

-• A rare cause of Lynch syndrome is constitutional hypermethylation of the MLH1 promoter.
-In this situation, hypermethylation of the MLH1 promoter will be evident in constitutional (germline) DNA as well as in the tumour.
+- A rare cause of Lynch syndrome is constitutional (germline) hypermethylation of the MLH1 promoter.
+In this situation, hypermethylation of the MLH1 promoter will be evident in constitutional (germline) DNA as well as in DNA from the tumour.

-• Patients with Lynch syndrome have a genetic predisposition to colorectal cancer (50%–80%) at a younger than expected age, as well as other cancer types.
-Variants causing Lynch syndrome very rarely occur de novo; the majority are inherited, such that patients will frequently have a family history of colorectal cancer or of other associated cancers such as endometrial, stomach, ovarian and urinary tract cancer.
+- Patients with Lynch syndrome have a genetic predisposition to colorectal cancer (50%–80%), and are often diagnosed at a younger age than sporadic cases.
+Patients with Lynch syndrome are also at increased risk of other cancer types.
+Variants causing Lynch syndrome very rarely occur de novo; the majority are inherited, such that patients will frequently have a family history of colorectal cancer or other associated cancers, such as endometrial, stomach, ovarian and urinary tract cancer.

 Familial adenomatous polyposis

-• Although somatic (tumour) APC mutations are common, 1% of colorectal cancers are linked to constitutional (germline) pathogenic variants in APC, which leads to the autosomal dominant condition familial adenomatous polyposis (FAP).
+- Although somatic (tumour) APC mutations are common, fewer than 1% of colorectal cancers are linked to constitutional (germline) pathogenic variants in APC, which leads to the autosomal dominant condition familial adenomatous polyposis (FAP).

-• FAP also has extracolonic manifestations including desmoid tumours, thyroid cancers (specifically the cribriform-morular variant of papillary thyroid cancer), medulloblastoma, and polyps of the stomach and duodenum, and congenital hypertrophy of the retinal pigment epithelium (CHRPE).
+- FAP is associated with extracolonic manifestations, including desmoid tumours, thyroid cancers (specifically the cribriform-morular variant of papillary thyroid cancer), medulloblastoma, and polyps of the stomach and duodenum, and congenital hypertrophy of the retinal pigment epithelium (CHRPE).

 MUTYH-associated polyposis

-• It is inherited in an autosomal recessive fashion, with two mutated MUTYH alleles (biallelic variants) required to increase colorectal cancer risk.
+- It is inherited in an autosomal recessive fashion, with two variant MUTYH alleles (biallelic variants) required to increase colorectal cancer risk.

-• The carrier frequency of MUTYH variants is very high, with an estimated 1-in-50 individuals of European ancestry carrying a single variant in one copy of MUTYH (heterozygotes).
-Heterozygous carriers of MUTYH gene variants do not have a significantly increased risk of cancer compared to non-carriers, and are not usually recommended to have enhanced cancer screening compared to the general population.
+- The carrier frequency of MUTYH variants is relatively high, with an estimated 1-in-50 individuals of European ancestry carrying a single variant in one copy of MUTYH (heterozygotes).
+Heterozygous carriers of MUTYH gene variants do not have a significantly increased risk of cancer compared to non-carriers and are not usually recommended to have enhanced cancer screening compared to the general population.

 Rare syndromes associated with CRC predisposition

-• Other rare hereditary causes of bowel cancer may include NTHL1 tumour predisposition syndrome, Peutz Jegher syndrome, PTEN Hamartoma tumour syndrome and juvenile polyposis syndrome, among others.
+- Other rare hereditary causes of bowel cancer may include NTHL1 tumour predisposition syndrome, polymerase proofreading-associated polyposis (PPAP), PTEN hamartoma tumour syndrome and juvenile polyposis syndrome, among others.

 Management implications of genomic testing